Managing mental health in sport: A universal challenge – DW – 10/10/2024

 Extra equality challenge for women

-For Dr. Anuradha Doddaballapur, vice captain of Germany's women's cricket team, the challenge is made harder by what her choice of sport means.
+For Dr. Anuradha Doddaballapur, former captain of Germany's women's cricket team, the challenge is made harder by what her choice of sport means.

 "I think recently we have started to look at this dimension," Doddaballapur told DW.
 "We play, we train and expect to be performing, and sometimes to meet that is not always easy.
 For many of us playing cricket in Germany, we are juggling two careers."